 1.The crucial people are in the room together

 If you want a child to be happy and successful in school, you need key folk engaged in achieving this together.
 The voices of the child, the parent and the school need to be heard.
 In Family Group, the key folk are all there in the room and their work together is supported by the independent mental health specialist, the therapist SFW provides.
 And all these folk know why they’re there.
 The meeting is purposeful, honest, familiar.
 The structured model helps maintain that essential feeling of safety.

 2. We do not set the speed

 The second way in which Family Group is relevant to front line need is the pace we travel.

 Change happens slowly.
 Change needs time.
 We go at the pace of the client.
 We can accommodate blips.
 There isn’t a Family Group client manual – there’s no programme to be completed.
-Family Group is more like a new route you adjust to, or maybe a diet that you gradually realize really suits you.
-We recognise that when it comes to relationships people learn experientially: you need to feel trusted, valued, held in order to develop those capacities within yourself.
+Family Group is more like a new route you adjust to, or maybe a diet that you gradually realise really suits you.
+We recognise that, when it comes to relationships, people learn experientially: you need to feel trusted, valued, held in order to develop those capacities within yourself.

 3. Co-production generates rich resources

 What keeps Family Group relevant to immediate needs?
 Practical problems in daily life need practical solutions.
 The range of skills and experience in the room is such a bonus.
 You get lots of relevant advice and ideas from other folk in your area, with children at your school.
 As relationships develop, friendships grow.
 Help is offered.
 Problems are shared.
 The model is truly co-productive.
 We’re all in it to help: the good outcomes are achieved by group effort.
 That heartfelt wish for your child easily morphs into your engagement in helping the other children in the group.